 Costs and Timeframes of ISO 37001:2016 Certification

-Regulators and enforcement bodies in the U.S. have placed a high priority on rooting out fraud and other financial crimes.
+Regulators and enforcement bodies in the U.S. have prioritised rooting out fraud and other financial crimes.
 Bribery and corruption are at, or near, the top of this list.
 Investigations and prosecutions have increased in recent years and will continue to do so.
 Against this backdrop, it is critical that U.S.-based companies, corporations and government organisations take action now to reduce their risk profile and be better protected from liability.
 ISO 37001 is a perfect first step – or, for some, a next step – toward increasing that level of protection.

-ISO 37001 ABMS provides the program of training and certification that organisations need for accountability and effectiveness.
+ISO 37001 ABMS provides the training and Certification program that organisations need for accountability and effectiveness.
 The training process can be tailored based on the size, type, industry or risk level.
 Bribery and corruption are not exclusive to the third world or developing economies.
-They are pervasive in Western countries including the U.S., and they require comprehensive measures to make an impact and lessen their effects.
+They are pervasive in Western countries, including the U.S., and they require comprehensive measures to make an impact and lessen their effects.
 ISO 37001 provides solutions that any organisation can implement – not tomorrow, but today.
 The positives of decreased risk, decreased liability and better financial protection outweigh any negatives of the minimal investment in cost and effort.